Meshiest/autocr/README.md

-    cull|c                     Cull shows that are not currently watched from the config file get|g                      Download latest episodes all at once watch|w                    Download latest episodes as they come out on CrunchyRoll airing|a [options]         View currently airing shows from AniChart -a, --all                Show all series information
+    cull|c                     Cull shows that are not currently watched from the config file get|g                      Download latest episodes all at once watch|w                    Download latest episodes as they come out on CrunchyRoll update|u                   Download latest episodes and keep downloading as they come out airing|a [options]         View currently airing shows from AniChart -a, --all                Show all series information
       -d, --description        Show series descriptions